Battle of Bothwell Bridge: Aftermath

-The prisoners were taken to Edinburgh and held on land beside Greyfriars Kirkyard, an area now known as the Covenanters' Prison.
+The prisoners were taken to Edinburgh and held on land beside Greyfriars Kirkyard.
+This area is now known as the Covenanters' Prison.
 Many remained there for several months, until the last of them were transported to the colonies in November.
 However, a later ship wreck allowed 48 of the 257 prisoners to escape.
 All those who had taken part on the Covenanter side of the battle were declared rebels and traitors, and the repression during this period has become known as "the Killing Time" in Covenanter histories.
 A core of hard-line rebels remained in arms, and became known as the Cameronians after Richard Cameron their leader.
 Cameron was killed in a skirmish at Airds Moss the next year, but his followers were eventually pardoned on the accession of William and Mary in 1689.